reactual/hacker-news-favorites-api/README.md

 ## Notes

 Currently, the request timeout is manually set to just under 3 minutes, but could change.
 You may need to provide an offset and make multiple requests if you are getting a timeout when trying to download hundreds-thousands+ of favorites.
 If you receive a timeout error, modify the limit/offset and retry the request.
-We are using [stdlib](https://stdlib.com/) to host the api.
+We are using [autocode](https://autocode.com/) to host the api. (stdlib.com rebranded to autocode.com)

 ## More Info

-Additional docs & a live testing tool avail at [stdlib](https://stdlib.com/@reactual/lib/hnfavs/).
+Additional docs & a live testing tool avail at [autocode](https://autocode.com/lib/reactual/hnfavs/).

 ## Installation via npm